 - 1. EERE shares responsibility with the recipient for the management, control, direction, and performance of the project. - 2.
 EERE may intervene in the conduct or performance of work under this award for programmatic reasons.
 Intervention includes the interruption or modification of the conduct or performance of project activities. - 3.
-EERE may redirect or discontinue funding the project based on the outcome of EERE's evaluation of the project at the Go/No-Go decision point(s). - 4.
-EERE participates in major project decision-making processes.
+EERE participates in major project decision-making processes. - 4.
+EERE may convene quarterly coordination meetings with all or a subset of awardees.